 BMAT performance plays a significant part in our shortlisting process.
 Do be aware that candidates are required to register for the BMAT (see how to register for the BMAT).
 Candidate results will be matched using the registration number and UCAS Personal ID.
 Any UCAS application from a candidate without a BMAT registration will be deemed incomplete and consequently rejected.
 Candidates are advised to ask their schools for their registration number to ensure that they are actually registered for the test.
 School error will not be accepted as a reason for not sitting the BMAT.

 How do I prepare for BMAT?

 BMAT cannot be 'crammed' for; however, basic familiarity with a test's question and answer style will help you prepare.
 Everything that you need to prepare for the BMAT is on, or mentioned on, the BMAT website (www.bmat.org.uk), and you can practise the test with the specimen papers available for download.
 Additionally because the test specification very strongly relates to level 3 key skills such as 'handling of number' and 'communication', your best preparation is to work hard on developing your key skills during your sixth-form studies.

 Section 2 of the test will always be based around the relevant version of the National Curriculum taken by the majority of the cohort. it would therefore be wise for you to revise some GCSE science and maths.

 The one text we recommend when preparing for the test is "Preparing for the BMAT: The official guide to the BioMedical Admissions Test", written by the Admissions Testing Service; this official guide has everything needed to prepare and practice in a single book.
 It contains plenty of specimen questions and answers, providing confidence and knowledge of what to expect from the BMAT.
-It is published by Heinemann, and costs £15.99, (ISBN 0435280139).
-The book is available for purchase from the Heinemann website.
+It is published by Heinemann, and costs around £23.99.